santhoshse7en/imdby/README.md

 # imdby

-**imdby** is a Python package useful to retrieve and manage the data of the [IMDb](https://www.imdb.com/) movie database about movies, people, characters and companies.
+**imdby** is a Python package useful to retrieve and manage the data of the [IMDb](https://www.imdb.com/) movie database about movies, person, characters, companies, events and news.

 | Source         | Link                                       |
 | ---            |  ---                                       |